legislation/data-documentation/api/search.md

 Note that the HTML and Atom view of the feeds have a different default sort order:

- * When viewing the HTML view, the default sort is "basic".
+ * When viewing the HTML view, the default sort is “basic”.
  * When viewing the Atom view, the default sort is `modified`.

 ## New legislation listings

-The "new legislation" listings at [https://www.legislation.gov.uk/new](https://www.legislation.gov.uk/new) list newly published items of legislation by date and type, sorted in descending order of publication date and time.
+The “new legislation” listings at [https://www.legislation.gov.uk/new](https://www.legislation.gov.uk/new) list newly published items of legislation by date and type, sorted in descending order of publication date and time.
 It does not include historical legislation newly uploaded to legislation.gov.uk, which is published with a “silent” flag that hides it from the new legislation listings.

 The new legislation listings are available in Atom format at:

- * `https://www.legislation.gov.uk/new/data.feed`, which is equivalent to `https://www.legislation.gov.uk/all/data.feed?sort=published` but with all items hidden that were published with the "silent" flag;
+ * `https://www.legislation.gov.uk/new/data.feed`, which is equivalent to `https://www.legislation.gov.uk/all/data.feed?sort=published` but with all items hidden that were published with the “silent” flag;
- * `https://www.legislation.gov.uk/new/[yyyy-mm-dd]/data.feed`, which shows all items published on the specified date (except those with the "silent" flag);
+ * `https://www.legislation.gov.uk/new/[yyyy-mm-dd]/data.feed`, which shows all items published on the specified date (except those with the “silent” flag);
- * `https://www.legislation.gov.uk/new/[type]/[yyyy-mm-dd]/data.feed` which shows all items of the specified type published on the specified date (except those with the "silent" flag).
+ * `https://www.legislation.gov.uk/new/[type]/[yyyy-mm-dd]/data.feed` which shows all items of the specified type published on the specified date (except those with the “silent” flag).

 These feeds support the same paging and sorting options as other legislation listings.